 So if “Higonokami” is a brand that only the manufacturers belonging to the company in Miki can use, what are the various models on the market?

-In fact, unfortunately, there is only one producer of the guild, all the others have stopped producing.
-The only “true” and “historic” Higonokami is easy to spot.
+In fact, unfortunately, only one guild producer remained, all the others stopped producing.
+The only “true” and “historical” Higonokami is easy to spot.

 It’s what’s sold in the little blue and gold boxes.

 They are made by The Nagao’s company, founded in Miki, descended from four generations of blacksmiths, of which an ancestor was that Nagao mentioned at the beginning of the story.